mattheworford/youtube-clone/README.md

 ### Pre-Commit Hooks

-Husky is set up to run ESLint and Prettier before each commit.
+Husky is set up to run ESLint and Prettier before each commit to ensure all commits meet code quality standards.